50 Best Shows to Binge Watch on Netflix – November 2018

 In this spin-off/prequel to Breaking Bad, we see the early-2000s origin story to Saul Goodman, the skeezy lawyer Walter White used in the original show, played by Bob Odenkirk.
 Though a follow-up series to Breaking Bad about Odenkirk's comic-relief character seemed like an odd decision when the show was first announced, three seasons in, some critics have argued the show surpasses its predecessor.
 We wouldn't go that far: the two shows, despite sharing a creative team and the same DNA behind the camera, are incredibly different.
 While the first show chronicled the downfall of family man Walter White, this show is far more comical, with a focus on Goodman's—here still known as Jimmy McGill—law practice, and his relationship with his brother.
 Mike Ehrmantraut, played by Jonathan Banks, also returns from the original show.
 While the tone of Better Call Saul varies wildly from its Bad origins, Saul is a must-watch for fans of the first show.
-The first three seasons of Better Call Saul are currently streaming; season four premiered on AMC in the United States and in other territories on Netflix on August 6th.
+The first three seasons of Better Call Saul are currently streaming; season four aired in August on AMC and should be on Netflix sometime next year.